 Chapter Name: Seed Dispersal

-Activity Name: Seeds from fields in Seed Dispersal
+Activity Name: Animals in surroundings in Seed Dispersal

 Step by Step Procedure:

 - Find a suitable location in your surroundings, such as a park, garden, or natural area, where you can easily observe animals.

 - Take your notebook/journal and pen/pencil with you to record your observations.